Humanized mouse: History

 The next big step in the development of humanized mice models came with transfer of the scid mutation to a non-obese diabetic mouse.
 This resulted in the creation of the NOD-scid mice which lacked T cells, B cells, and NK cells.
 This mouse model permitted for a slightly higher level of human cell reconstitution.
 Nevertheless, a major breakthrough in this field came with the introduction of the mutant IL-2 receptor (IL2rg) gene in the NOD-scid model.
 This accounted for the creation of the NOD-scid-γcnull mice (NCG, NSG or NOG) models which were found to have defective signaling of interleukins IL-2, IL-4, IL-7, IL-9, IL-15 and IL-21.
 Researchers evolved this NSG model by knocking out the RAG1 and RAG2 genes (recombination activation genes), resulting into the RAG^{null} version of the NSG model that was devoid of major cells of the immune system including the natural killer cells, B lymphocytes and T lymphocytes, macrophages and dendritic cells, causing the greatest immunodeficiency in mice models so far.
 The limitation with this model was that it lacked the human leukocyte antigen.
 In accordance to this limitation, the human T cells when engrafted in the mice, failed to recognize human antigen-presenting cells, which consequated in defective immunoglobulin class switching and improper organization of the secondary lymphoid tissue.

 To circumvent this limitation, the next development came with the introduction of transgenes encoding for HLA I and HLA II in the NSG RAG^{null} model that enabled buildout of human T-lymphocyte repertoires as well as the respective immune responses.
 Mice with such human genes are technically human-animal hybrids.

 Types

+Schematic representation of the checkpoints for generating a humanized mouse model.

 Engrafting an immunodeficient mouse with functional human cells can be achieved by intravenous injections of human cells and tissue into the mouse, and/or creating a genetically modified mouse from human genes.
 These models have been instrumental in studying human diseases, immune responses, and therapeutic interventions.
 This section highlights the various humanized mice models developed using the different methods.